Navi Mumbai Gears Up for Maharashtra’s First FIA Grade Street Race[Postponed]

 When will the Navi Mumbai circuit be ready?

-As a temporary street circuit, the track will be fully prepared and FIA-certified by early December 2025.
-Since it uses existing roads like Palm Beach Road and areas near Nerul Lake, "completion" mainly involves installing safety barriers, signage, lighting for night racing, and other FIA requirements rather than full-scale construction.
+As a temporary street circuit, the track is postponed and new official news of it development is out yet, Since it uses existing roads like Palm Beach Road and areas near Nerul Lake, "completion" mainly involves installing safety barriers, signage, lighting for night racing, and other FIA requirements rather than full-scale construction.

 How much will the Navi Mumbai circuit cost?